snap-research/sds/README.md

 - Set `num_workers=0` in the dataloader.
 - Set `print_exceptions=True` and `print_traceback=True` in the dataset to see what is going wrong.
+- Make sure you are on the right version: new versions can break backward compatibility.

 ## How it works
 The entry point is the `StreamingDataset` class, which takes a source `src` and arguments and does the following: